The Early Career Framework (ECF): A Guide for New TeachersInfographic explaining early career framework (ecf) for teachers

 What is the early career framework?

-The Early Career Framework (ECF) is more than just a training programme; it's a transformative process that shapes the future of the teaching profession.
+The Early Career Framework (ECF) is more than just a training programme; it's a significant process that shapes the future of the teaching profession.
 Spanning over a 2-year period, the ECF is a meticulously designed early roll-out programme that offers fully funded, high-quality training and support, all anchored in advanced research evidence.

 Key Takeaways